saksaikot/burger-builder/README.md

 the naming convention of the css i am using is bem Block element and modifier

-3. creating ingredient component created burger.jsx fc under burger folder and ingredient.jsx fc under ingredient folder added css ingredient center and 5ps margin and img 80% width
+# 3. creating ingredient component

+created burger.jsx fc under burger folder and ingredient.jsx fc under ingredient folder added css ingredient center and 5ps margin and img 80% width

 ingredient have a prop named ingredientName

-4. Show ingredients according to state used
+# 4. Show ingredients according to state

+used
 [...Array(5).keys()] will create 5 array

-load elements from state of burgerbuilder
+load elements from state of burgerBuilder

 added css to burger and made the y scrollbar hidden

-5.Controls component
+# 5.Controls component

 created controls component and added some class to it like d-flex flex-row / flex-column justify-content-center align-items center